uliludmann/RoboND-Rover-Project/project1_writeup.md

 # Rover Sample Return Project
-**Writeup for Project 1 - Udacity Robotics Nanodegree** Handed in by Ulrich Ludmann 2017/08/29
+**Writeup for Project 1 - Udacity Robotics Nanodegree.** Handed in by Ulrich Ludmann 2017/08/30

 ## Abstract
 The Goal of this Project is to drive a rover around a simulated Environment.
 The Rover senses the Environment optically with a video camera.